lxbrvr/pyavagen/README.rst

 **Arguments:**

 -  ``size`` - size of output image.
 The integer type.
--  ``string`` - string, the first character of which will be used for displaying on generated image.
+-  ``string`` - first chars of two first words that separated whitespaces.
+   For example from string 'John Paul' draws "JP".
+   If passed an one word then draws a first char of this word.
+   For example from string 'John' draws "J".
 The string type.
 -  ``font`` - TrueType or OpenType font file.
 Path to font file.
 Default Comfortaa-Regular.
 -  ``background_color`` - background color.
 If not passed that a will be